mustafaseisa/regimechange/README.md

 # REGIME CHANGE

 This package contains tools for estimating regime changes in a bivariate time series setting.
-Regime changes can be defined with respect to any given metric (eg. correlation or tracking error) and a kernel weighting parameter that controls the fidelity of the estimator to more local changes.
+Regime changes can be defined with respect to a given bivariate mapping (eg. correlation, tracking error) and a kernel weighting parameter that controls the fidelity of the estimator to local changes.

 ```python
 import regimechange as rg